matrix-org/matrix-spec-proposals/proposals/2923-connect-matrix-to-matrix.md

 People might not realize their message is being shared more broadly to another audience.
 Also relating to a private room being connected to a public room.

+Make sure there is a two-way negotiation system where admins of both rooms can approve of connecting the rooms.
+This is to prevent bad actors at `#badroom:evilcorp.com` connecting themselves to `#matrix:matrix.org` and causing hell.